cassandrandivhuwo/Retail-Sales-Data-Analysis-Agent/README.md

 - Total_Amount: Is the total revenue from a transaction.

 ### Steps followed
+- Steps 1: Upload Dataset
-- Steps 1–3: Set Up Your Data (0.1 Upload The Dataset, 02.
-Review The Dataset and 03.
-Prepare The Table)
+- Step 2.
+Review The Dataset
+- Step 3.
+Prepare The Table
 - Step 4: Create the Data Agent
 - Step 5: Write Your Own Instructions
 - Step 6: Test with 10 Questions